For introverts, it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.

 I consider myself an introvert amongst the introverts.
 There were times, usually in high school, when I would come home having not said a word all day, to the point that my voice was hoarse when I did speak, from lack of use.
 I did want human interaction at times, but I mostly enjoyed recording my thoughts on paper and observing everyone around me.

-The takeaway: Don’t try to make an introvert talk more or become an extrovert.
-It most likely won’t happen.
-Accept them for who they are, because there’s nothing at all wrong with being an introvert.
+The takeaway: Don’t force an introvert to talk more or try to change them into an extrovert.
+It won’t happen.
+Love them for who they are, because there’s nothing at all wrong with being an introvert.